diegomerlanop/diegomerlanop-Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## About R script
-File with R code "run_analysis.R" perform 5 preceding steps
+File with R code "run_analysis.R" performs 5 preceding steps

 ## About variables:
 * `features` contains the correct names for the `x` dataset, which are applied to the column names stored in